vicoapp/vico/Support/lib/README.txt

 This directory should contain object files that aren't supposed to be executed directly, such as shared libraries and bash source-files.
 Data files should not be here.

+# updated 2011-03-02, Martin Hedenfalk.
+Removed unused and unsupported scripts for Vibrant.